Keiji-Mizumura/odin-recipes/README.md

-#THIS IS A RECIPE WEBSITE
+# THIS IS A RECIPE WEBSITE
 The odin project's project

+## Basic HTML and CSS
+To showcase html and css studies